mortgageratemonitor/flying-overhead/README.md

 **Stuck on "FETCHING…"**
 Check the API Status panel in the header.
 If Render is on the free tier, the first request after 15 min idle takes 20–30 seconds — wait and retry.

+**Auto-refresh shows "PROXY WAKING UP"**
+This is normal on Render's free tier.
+The proxy instance spins down after 15 minutes of inactivity.
+The auto-refresh timeout is set to 35 seconds to accommodate the wake-up time, but occasionally the instance takes longer.
+The app will retry automatically at the next 5-minute interval.
+Triggering a manual refresh after 20–30 seconds usually succeeds immediately.

 **"Server error 500"**
 Your proxy is running but AirLabs is returning an error.
 Check Render logs → most common cause is a missing or incorrect `AIRLABS_API_KEY` environment variable.